hasura/graphql-engine/community/learn/hasura/graphql-tutorial-backend/tutorial-site/content/custom-business-logic/1-remote-schemas.md

 Ideally you would want to maintain a single GraphQL endpoint for all your data requirements.

 Hasura has the ability to merge remote GraphQL schemas and provide a unified GraphQL API.
 To handle the use-case of fetching Auth0 profile information, we will write custom resolvers in a custom GraphQL server.
-Hasura can then merge this remote schema with the existing auto-generated schema.
+Hasura can then merge this custom GraphQL server with the existing auto-generated schema.
+This custom GraphQL server is the `Remote Schema`.

 ![Remote schema architecture](https://docs.hasura.io/1.0/_images/remote-schemas-arch1.png)